Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Kuramoto-Sakaguchi theory

-\emph{Using the formulas for the phase densities of S and D oscillators, one can obtain an equation whose solution, for given $K$, $\alpha$ and $g$, consists of $R$ and $\Omega$.} To obtain such a system and study its solutions, we first equate the right-hand sides of Eqs. (\ref{eq:expected_oscillator_new_frame}) and (\ref{eq:mean-cn-new-frame-alpha}) with $n(\psi)$ defined by Eq. (\ref{eq:n}) .
+Using the formulas of the phase densities for S and D oscillators (See Eqs. (\ref{eq:ns-1}) and (\ref{eq:nd-2})), one can obtain an equation whose solution, for given $K$, $\alpha$ and $g$, consists of $R$ and $\Omega$.
+To obtain such an equation, we first equate the right-hand sides of Eqs. (\ref{eq:expected_oscillator_new_frame}) and (\ref{eq:mean-cn-new-frame-alpha}) with $n(\psi)$ defined by Eq. (\ref{eq:n}).
 This gives

-\emph{We are interested in non-trivial solutions, i.e., solutions with non-zero $R$, meaning that synchronization occurs for the given parameters, namely $K$, $\alpha$, and $g$. }This requires that $K$ is also finite, otherwise, all oscillators would be out of synchrony.
-By dividing both sides of Eq. (\ref{eq:Z-n}) by the product $KR$ and replacing $n_{S}(\psi)$ and $n_{D}(\psi)$ with their expressions in Eqs. (\ref{eq:ns-1}) and (\ref{eq:nd-2}), Eq. (\ref{eq:Z-n}) can be recast as
+\emph{We are interested in non-trivial solutions, i.e. solutions with non-zero $R$, meaning that synchronization occurs for the given parameters, namely $K$, $\alpha$, and $g$. }So, $K$ is also finite.
+Otherwise, all oscillators would be out of synchrony.
+By dividing both sides of Eq. (\ref{eq:Z-n}) by the product $KR$ and using Eqs. (\ref{eq:ns-1}) and (\ref{eq:nd-2}), Eq. (\ref{eq:Z-n}) can be recast as

 where